JedDizon/lights-camera-question-project2/README.md

     - FIX: Used devtools to check with console log that I have correct ids logged.
 Found I had duplicated the IDs; removed duplicate.
 Also wrapped entire script in domcontent loaded.

   - Quiz answers kept showing up in position 1 (always at the same place).
+    - FIX: Tried to at first manually move the position of the correct answers.
+Instead found that creating a function to randomise questions was a better idea.

-  - Users can pick a different answer after notification of answer correct/incorrect.
+  - Found out that users can pick a different answer after notification of answer correct/incorrect.
+    - FIX: Created a function to disable answer buttons from doing anything.

   - Users can skip to the end of the quiz without choosing an answer.
+    - FIX: Create event listener to ensure user chooses an snwer first before hitting next.

 ---